music-encoding/sibmei/Extensions.md

 It exposes the following methods that must only be called in the initialization phase:

 * **`RegisterSymbolHandlers()`**: Call this function to make a symbol handler known to Sibmei.
-To tell Sibelius which symbol to handle, it must be registered by the symbol's `Index` or `Name` properties.
+To tell Sibmei which symbols the extension handles, the symbols must be registered by their `Index` or `Name` property.
 For built-in symbols, always use the `Index` property, for custom symbols, always use the `Name` property.